FlorianHGit/English-Speaking-Tutoring/README.md

 SCREENSHOT

-## Content

 I've used ChatGPT to review my English sentences.
-I drew inspiration from our project 'Love Runner' for the header and footer.
-I made some changes, such as using flex-reverse and adding additional property values.
-I believe the navbar and footer are quite conventional nowadays and represent best practices.
-I've tried to incorporate as many lessons as possible.
-Also, after tinkering with the code, especially CSS, for a while, I asked ChatGPT for a hint.